usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _A Grand Don't Come for Free_, by The Streets
 - _Hard Sell_, by Giulio Erasmus, The End of the Worm
 - _Cadejos + Those Who Pass Between Fleeting Words (Remastered 2025)_, by Mamaleek
 - _Diamond Eyes_, by Deftones